-Once your grant has been approved by Meyer's CEO or trustees, Meyer will send a grant agreement to the grantee for review and signature(s), usually within one month after a grant is awarded.
-This document usually requires two signatures: from the organization's executive director/CEO and the organization's board chair (or other board member in the chair's absence).
+Once your grant has been approved by Meyer’s CEO or trustees, Meyer will send a grant agreement via DocuSign to the grantee for review and signature(s), usually within one month after a grant is awarded.
+This document usually requires a signature from the organization’s executive director/CEO or an authorized signatory.

 Grantees should keep a copy of their grant agreement on file, as it outlines the terms, restrictions and expectations of their relationship with Meyer during the grant period.
 If a grant was awarded prior to 2017 and grantees are unable to locate their grant agreement, please contact grantops [at] mmt.org to obtain another copy.
 Otherwise, agreements can be found in GrantIS, Meyer Memorial Trust’s application and grants management system.